 The peaceful exterior of the Sultan Abubacker Mosque in Johore, the southerly state of Malaya, hides the excitement and curiosity inside.

-The peaceful exterior of the Sultan Abubacker Mosque in Johore, the southerly state of Malaya, hides the excitement and curiosity inside.
+Background: The peaceful exterior of the Sultan Abubacker Mosque in Johore, the southerly state of Malaya, hides the excitement and curiosity inside.
 Like Moslems all over the world, the chief priest in the mosque is watching for the moon - for unless the moon is sighted it means another day of fast to the faithful who have been undergoing this ordeal of purification for a month.

 Fortunately the moon is sighted, and the signalize broadcast to the anxious people waiting outside.
 It is time to break fast and to celebrate the end of the Ramadan month, and to usher in the Moslem New Year.
 The chief priest himself initiate the fast-breaking.